fiveham/Repeated_Phrases/README.md

 >&ldquo;Theon,&rdquo; he repeated. &ldquo;My name is Theon.
 You have to know your name.&rdquo;
 &mdash;ADWD, Chapter 62, The Sacrifice

 The way I made this application work, it needs to know the name of its own .jar.
 Normally, you don't need that--you just double-click and the main class in the jar kicks in and goes.
-But here, the main class has to dive back into its own jar and [activate a different class using some command-line arguments](http://docs.oracle.com/javase/7/docs/api/java/lang/Runtime.html#exec(java.lang.String[]\)) to give that other class's process access to enough RAM to get over the memory-hump in the middle of the "Chapterize [...]" process.
+But here, the main class has to dive back into its own jar and [activate a different class using some command-line arguments](http://docs.oracle.com/javase/7/docs/api/java/lang/Runtime.html#exec(java.lang.String[])) to give that other class's process access to enough RAM to get over the memory-hump in the middle of the "Chapterize [...]" process.

+---
+##License

+Copyright (c) 2015

+This project is licensed under the terms of the [MIT license.](http://choosealicense.com/licenses/mit/)